Yandex Cloud

 yc managed-redis cluster update --help

-2. Get the list of available host classes (the ZONE IDS column specifies the availability zones where you can select the appropriate class):
+2. Get the list of available host classes.
+The ZONE IDS column lists the zones where each respective class can be selected:

 yc managed-redis resource-preset list